SAP/PyRFC/README.md

 - Visual C++ Redistributable is required for runtime.
 The version is given in [SAP Note 2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50](https://launchpad.support.sap.com/#/notes/2573790)

-- Build toolchain requires [Microsoft C++ Build Tools](https://aka.ms/buildtools), the latest version reccomended
+- Build toolchain for Python 3 requires [Microsoft C++ Build Tools](https://aka.ms/buildtools), the latest version reccomended

+- Build toolchain for Python 2 requires [Microsoft Visual C++ 9.0](http://aka.ms/vcpython27)

 :exclamation: Due to a [change introduced with Python 3.8 for Windows](https://docs.python.org/3.8/whatsnew/3.8.html#bpo-36085-whatsnew), PATH directories are no longer searched for DLL.
 The SAP NWRFC SDK lib path is no longer required on PATH, for Python >= 3.8.